skills/write-javascript-actions/README.md

 ### :keyboard: Activity: Configure Your Action

-💡All of the following steps take place inside of the `.github/actions/joke-action` directory.
+All of the following steps take place inside of the `.github/actions/joke-action` directory.

 We will start with using the parameters that are **required** and later implement some optional parameters as our action evolves.